 You are able to name the guardian who will raise your children in your Will.
 Think carefully about who this should be – some may believe this is the same person as the executor, who will look after your estate.
 These are distinctly different duties.

-Also beware that most people appoint a couple rather than a single guardian.
+Also be aware that most people appoint a couple rather than a single guardian.
 However, what if they divorce and there are problems over who will care for your children?
 Naming a blood relative could be a solution.

 For more tips and useful information, browse our money articles.